dominikwilkowski/cfonts/README.md

 Type: `<string>`
 Default value: `node`

-This option let's you use CFonts to generate HTML instead of ANSI code.
+This option lets you use CFonts to generate HTML instead of ANSI code.
 Note that `max-length` won't be automatically detected anymore and you will have to supply it if you want the text to wrap.
 Best used in a node script.